nvdaes/readFeeds/readme.md

 * NVDA will display an error message if it was not possible to backup or restore the personalFeeds folder.
 * The title of the articles list dialog displays the selected feed name and number of items available.

+## Changes for 8.0 ##

+* When the add-on is updated, feeds saved in the previous version of the add-on will be automatically copied to the new version, unless you prefer to import feeds saved in the main configuration folder of NVDA.
 ## Changes for 7.0 ##

 * The Feeds dialog includes a button to open a folder which may contain a backup of feeds.